 Green Card Insurance

-It’s basically an internationally recognised certificate from your insurance provider to show you have the minimum legal coverage to ride in that country.
+A green card is basically an internationally recognised certificate from your insurance provider to show you have the minimum legal coverage to ride in that country.
 It has become very outdated and there are very few countries at the moment which require it.
 But, if you are heading to a country that requires it then you can either keep your current motorcycle insurance policy valid until you’ve entered and exited the country that requires Green Card insurance, or buy new Green Card insurance at the border to that country or online.
+Keep in mind that buying it at the border can be costly (especially the Greek-Turkish border!).

 V5/ Logbook/ Registration Document